Why Body Doubling Works for Focus and Productivity

 At INVA, body doubling is delivered through inclusive virtual assistant services designed specifically to support focus, accountability, and task completion.
 INVA virtual assistants are trained to understand attention variability, energy cycles, and neurodivergent work patterns, providing calm, non-judgmental presence that supports progress without pressure.

-Why Body Doubling Works for Neurodivergent Professionals
+Why It Works for Neurodivergent Professionals

 The presence of another person creates natural accountability without micromanagement.
 It reduces overwhelm by making tasks feel shared rather than isolating.
 Seeing someone else engaged helps activate focus through social mirroring.
 Most importantly, it makes starting easier, which is often the biggest barrier to productivity.